joryeugene/mac-dotfiles/README-nvim.md

 - Git integration with Fugitive and Gitsigns
 - Code completion and LSP support with built-in LSP and nvim-cmp
 - Markdown preview
-- Easy motion for quick navigation
+- EasyMotion for quick navigation (similar to AceJump in PyCharm)
 - Terminal integration with toggleterm
-- Text object manipulation with vim-surround
 - Syntax highlighting with Treesitter
+- Which-key for discovering key bindings
 - And much more!

 ## Prerequisites

 - Neovim (0.5 or later recommended)
 - Git
-- Node.js (for some LSP servers)
+- Node.js and npm (for language servers and some plugins)
 - Python 3 (for some plugins)
 - A Nerd Font (for icons)
 - Ripgrep (for Telescope live grep)